“The Best Wine Vacation You’ll Take All Year is to the Finger Lakes.”

 You’ll find some of the most unusual varietals, as well as some of the most award-winning wineries in New York State, on unassuming country roads and scenic byways where passionate, humble, mad geniuses transform the very best nature has to offer into something truly exquisite.

-With thirteen wineries—including the first bonded winery in the U.S., a winery founded on the motto of wine with laughter, a winery that has been eco-friendly since it started over four decades ago, and another winery which sparked the Vinifera Revolution in the Eastern United States—our winemaking roots run deep and the experiences to be found here are quite diverse.
+With fourteen wineries—including the first bonded winery in the U.S., a winery founded on the motto of wine with laughter, a winery that has been eco-friendly since it started over four decades ago, and another winery which sparked the Vinifera Revolution in the Eastern United States—our winemaking roots run deep and the experiences to be found here are quite diverse.

 While we’ve spent nearly 160 years leading the way, establishing the Finger Lakes as one of the top wine destinations in the world, don’t miss out on the intimate experiences found at some of our boutique wineries.
 That’s right.
 Several of those unassuming wineries you may have never heard of, those simple tasting rooms you’re tempted to drive right past, are home to exceptional wines.
 They aren’t focused on blowing you away with opulence or extravagant architecture.
 They’ll let your tongues not your eyes convince you, this is a special place.